djhmateer/djhmateer.github.io/_posts/2020-12-30-xtailwindcss.md

 Very nice.
 He also talks about adding a 72 in spacing too.

-## Optimising for Production with Purgecss (Video 8)
+## Optimising for Production with PurgeCSS (Video 8)

 [video 8](https://www.youtube.com/watch?v=bhoDwo24K5Q&list=PL7CcGwsqRpSM3w9BT_21tUU8JN2SnyckR&index=8)

 Minified the whole CSS is around 400kB, and Gzipped over the wire it is around 66kB (tailwind1.x) Just Gzipped and not minified I saw 511kB (tailwind 2 on the 5th Jan 2021)

-[Purgecss](https://purgecss.com/) is a tool to remove unused CSS by using regex to find tokens in the html (ie class names)
+[PurgeCSS](https://purgecss.com/) is a tool to remove unused CSS by using regex to find tokens in the html (ie class names)

 [PurgeCSS is included under the hood now with tailwindcss2.x](https://tailwindcss.com/docs/optimizing-for-production)